John Smith (United States Navy officer)

-Captain John Smith was a United States Navy officer, who served during the First Barbary War and later in the War of 1812.
-He commanded USS Vixen, USS Syren, USS Wasp, USS Essex, USS Congress, and USS Franklin.
+Captain John Smith was a United States Navy officer who served in the First Barbary War and War of 1812.
+Over the course of his career, he commanded the warships USS Vixen, USS Syren, USS Wasp, USS Essex, USS Congress, and USS Franklin.

 Early life

 He was born in England on 1 or 2 January 1780 as the eldest son of Rev. William Smith (not related to another Rev. William Smith).
 John Smith was brought by his parents to Charleston, South Carolina, at age 4, sometimes in December 1785.

 Military service

 At age 19, on 28 February 1799, he was appointed as a lieutenant in U.S. Navy.
 His commission was accepted on 19 June 1799.
 His first assignment was on board of USS Chesapeake, beginning 12 February 1800.
 On 27 April he sailed on USS Chesapeake for the Mediterranean Station, and cruised off Tripoli, returning to the Washington Navy Yard on 1 June 1803 to oversee the building of USS Vixen at Baltimore, which he commanded during the First Barbary War.